truenas/documentation/content/SCALE/SCALECLIReference/Network/CLIConfiguration.md

 {{< expand "Using activity_choices Command" "v" >}}
 Press <kbd>Enter</kbd> after entering the command to display the list.

-From the cli prompt, enter:
+From the CLI prompt, enter:

 `network configuration activity_choices`